Pancosmic Relativity and Nature's Hierarchies: ... Gloria Mundi!

 \subsubsection{\texorpdfstring{$q < 1$}{Lg}}

 The case $q = \frac{2 \kappa_{\tt eff}^2 \kappa^2 |{\cal Q}_A|}{{\cal T}_A^2} < 1$ is a {\it lot} more interesting.
-First of all, as is clear from the instanton `Baedeker' of Fig. (\ref{allcases}), the nucleation processes are more restricted.
-We now examine them in more detail.
+First of all, as is clear from the instanton `Baedeker' of Fig. (\ref{allcases}), the nucleation processes, now in pale green, are more restricted.
+We examine them in more detail.
+The $dS \rightarrow dS$ transitions are controlled by the instanton of Fig. (\ref{figl}).
 At large $\Lambda_j > \kappa^2 {\cal Q}_A/2$, the processes involve a single large bubble, with $a^2 \sim 3 \kappa^2_{\tt eff}/ \Lambda$.
 To the leading order this stage is almost the same as the large $\Lambda_j$ stage for $q>1$.
 The transition rate is controlled by the bounce action (\ref{fastbounce}) and the proliferation rate is limited to one offspring per parent.
-The reverse transitions are also allowed, but are more suppressed.
+As before, the reverse transitions are also allowed, but are more suppressed.